196Stephen Ammons

 Buried:unknown

-On 27 March 1830 196Stephen paid $200 for 202.5 acres of land in Houston County, Georgia, specifically lot 196 of the 5th district, which I've marked on the master map.
-Part of the deed is copied below (with key phrases highlighted yellow).3
+On 27 March 1830 196Stephen paid $200 for 202.5 acres of land in Houston County, Georgia, specifically district 5 lot 196, which I've marked on the master map.
+An excerpt from the deed is copied below; I highlighted key phrases.6

 Not surprisingly, the 1830 census shows his family in Houston County.
-His first wife apparently was still alive (She's the 40-something female noted at the far right in the image below.), but I have found no record that identifies her.
-His son 98Jesse was apparently living very closeby.4
+His first wife 197Talitha was apparently still alive.
+Their son 98Jesse lived closeby.7

 The 1850 census shows 196Stephen and his wife alone in Houston County.1